shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 ## Task 5: Change a gateway connection's shared key

-Follow these steps to check the shared key for both the VPN gateways connections:
+Follow these steps to make the shared keys identical for both the VPN gateways connections:

 1. In the Azure portal, search for **virtual network gateways**, then under **Services**, select **Virtual network gateways**.